5 Unique Ways To Create A Vision Board That Fits Your Style

 If you're financially conscious, create your vision on a cork board.

-I'm a huge advocate of being frugal any chance I get so a cord board is my canvas of choice when I create my vision board.
-I create a vision board every December so I could easily go through 50 poster boards over the course of my lifetime (hopefully many more).
+I'm a huge advocate of being frugal any chance I get so a cork board is my canvas of choice when I create my vision board.
+I create a vision board (almost) every December so I could easily go through 50 poster boards over the course of my lifetime (hopefully many more).
 However, by my second year of creating a vision board, I opted for a beautiful cork board that I can use year after year.

 In the first week of December, I take a look at my vision board and take account of what I've accomplished and what I haven't tackled yet.
 Then I remove the old quotes and images and re-use that same cord board to build my vision for the next year.